mbeveridge/Kurt_Bayesian-Statistics/README.md

 ---

 ### 7. Bayes' Theorem with LEGO

+#### Exercises

+**Q1.** Kansas City, despite its name, sits on the border of two US states: Missouri and Kansas.
+The Kansas City metropolitan area consists of15 counties, 9 in Missouri and 6 in Kansas.
+The entire state of Kansas has 105 counties and Missouri has 114.
+Use Bayes’ theorem to calculate the probability that a relative who just moved to a county in the Kansas City metropolitan area also lives in a county in Kansas.
+Make sure to show P(Kansas) (assuming your relative either lives in Kansas or Missouri), P(Kansas City metropolitan area), and P(Kansas City metropolitan area | Kansas)

+**xx**

+**Q2.** A deck of cards has 52 cards with suits that are either red or black.
+There are four aces in a deck of cards: two red and two black.
+You remove a red ace from the deck and shuffle the cards.
+Your friend pulls a black card.
+What is the probability that it is an ace?

+**yy**

+---

 ### 8. The Prior, Likelihood, and Posterior of Bayes' Theorem
 ### 9. Bayesian Priors and Working with Probability Distributions